Graduating at Control & Simulation

 The C&S group is typically characterised by the following four knowledge clusters: 1) Aerospace Guidance, Navigation, and Control (AGNC), 2) Aerospace Human-Machine Systems (AHMS), 3) Communication, Navigation & Surveillance in Air Traffic Management (CNS/ATM), and 4) Micro (Unmanned) Aerial Vehicles (MAV).
-Despite the division in these clusters, students will actually choose a specialisation in control discipline and application platform, and not in a specific cluster.
-Although this may sound confusing, it is actually quite logical, as you will read later.

 In a nutshell, these control disciplines are ordered by their decreasing involvement of humans in the control loop.
 That is, the manual control discipline focuses primarily on studying, identifying, and modelling the human as a neuromuscular control system in order to make informed design and implementation decisions about handling qualities of dynamic systems and simulator fidelity.
 In automatic control, the capabilities of computer technology are explored to act as clever and fault-tolerant servo mechanisms that close (inner) control loops and automatically stabilize and guide aircraft, but leave the final decision-making and navigation tasks to the human operator.
 In supervisory control, the human mind (rather than its neuromuscular properties) is considered as an intelligent and highly adaptive control system that can make smart decisions on when and how to intervene when the automation fails.
 In autonomous control, the focus is on the analysis and design of intelligent computer-controlled systems (and their of functional requirements) featuring very limited or no human involvement, for example, autonomous sense-and-avoid systems.